 So as you wander down the rabbit hole instead of staring at what comes out of it and happens to fall in your lap, you can take your monetizing logic one further step back.
 Why would an audience follow you in the first place?
 Most travel blogs and forms of media fall somewhere in between two pots – entertainment and problem solving.
 They can, of course, overlap (most of the best sites do) but people are exchanging their time with you for some gain.
 Maybe they like to laugh, get taken away on wild travel adventures, or learn the best ways to find cheap flights.
 How your audience grows will dictate how successful you are at being entertaining or useful and that audience may lead you indirectly to some income.

 You may yet fail or succeed but you’ll be asking the right questions.
 Making money online is capitalism – the market dictates which bloggers make money and how – not communism where everyone makes something just for showing up.
-It will take quite a bit of work before you need TurboTax software from all the money you make, but don’t give up.
 There are infinite roads from A to B; some lead to money, others are just you working for free.
 Now you’re thinking in the right direction.
 The rest is up to you.